Showing posts with label South America. Show all posts

 ECUADOR ‣ cited here: Ideobisium (Syarinidae/Pseudoscorpiona), Troglotayosicus vachoni (Scorpionida), Tayos ashmolei (Schizomida), Metagonia, Aymaria (Araneae, in Galapagos), Gamasomorpha (Araneae, Oonopidae), Spelocteniza ashmolei (Microstigmatidae), Bogidiella (Amphipoda), Oncopodura, Trogolaphysa (Collembola), Troglochares (Coleoptera), Rhamdia (Actinopterigy/Heptapteridae), Astroblepus (Actinopterigy/Astroblepidae).
 Likewise, the troglophilic and guanophilic fauna of Los Tayos cave in Ecuador included ca. 100 species of earthworms, isopods, chilopods, opiliones, diplopods (11 families), spiders (about 20 families), and 11 insect orders, mainly coleopterans and dipterans.

 BOLIVIA ‣ cited here: Trichomycteridae (Actinopterigy).
-Other sources: the only citation found for troglobias in Bolivia was a sampling in the Umajalanta cave (Furtado et al., International Journal of Speleology, 2022), 11 troglobia species were cited for it: Trichomycterus chaberti, Coleoptera (3, one described, Escolatrechus bolivianus), Acari/Rhagidiidae (1), Collembola/Entomobryomorpha (1), and Dubioniscidae (1).
+Other sources: the only citation found for troglobics in Bolivia was a sampling in the Umajalanta cave (Furtado et al., International Journal of Speleology, 2022): six troglobics species were cited for it, in Coleoptera (3, one described, Escolatrechus bolivianus), Acari/Rhagidiidae (1), Collembola/Entomobryomorpha (1), and Dubioniscidae (1).

-ARGENTINA ‣ cited here: Spermophora, large theraphosids (Araneae), Picunchenops (Opiliona/Triaenonychid), fulgoromorph homopterans (planthoppers), such as cixiids; Ptomophagus (Coleoptera); P. spelaeus (Zygentoma); Troglospinotheca (Spinothecidae/Collembola); Silvinichthys (Actinopterigy).
+ARGENTINA ‣ cited here: Spermophora, Picunchenops (Opiliona/Triaenonychid), fulgoromorph homopterans (planthoppers), such as cixiids (Notolathrus sensitivus); Ptomophagus (Coleoptera); Troglospinotheca (Spinothecidae/Collembola); Silvinichthys (Actinopterigy).

 CHILE ‣ cited here: Rhaphidophorids (Orthoptera), Hahniidae (Araneae), Australiobates, Callumobates, Camposea, Decussobates (Acari/Hygrobatidae), Clathrosperchon, Euwandesia (Hydryphantidae), Eupelates (Coleoptera).

-URUGUAY ‣ cited here: Physocyclus (Araneae), Pachyloides (Opiliona).
+URUGUAY ‣ cited here: Physocyclus (Araneae) and Pachyloides (Opiliona).

 May 10, 2023